amits-1729/car-price-predictor-backend/README.md

 - Matplotlib
 - Seaborn
 - Jupyter Notebook
+- FastAPI

 ---

 ## 🏗 Model Used

-A **Machine Learning Regression Model** is used to predict car prices.
+A **Linear Regression Model** is used to predict car prices.

-Possible algorithms used:

-- Linear Regression
-- Decision Tree Regressor
-- Random Forest Regressor

 The trained model is saved using **pickle (.pkl)** for future predictions.